aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/runai/06c-job-orchestration.md

 To process the sample raw data, there are many ways to do so.
 We can either build within the Coder workspace, or to submit the job through Run:ai.
-You can first your configuration variables at `conf/process_data.yaml`, specifically this section:
+You can first update your configuration variables at `conf/process_data.yaml`, specifically this section:

 ```yaml